mycloudlab/escriba/README.md

 - MDC (mapped diagnostic context) is supported
 - Proper processing of sourcemaps on the server side
 - Restriction on which domains are accepted for processing
-- Customization and transformation of the request to obtain the application's source-map.
+- Customization and transformation of the request to obtain the application's source-maps

-## How to use
+## Demonstration

 An example docker-compose for running the application is provided: